kyma-project/lifecycle-manager/docs/contributor/02-controllers.md

 ### Requeuing the Kyma CR

-The `Kyma` CR is requeued at set intervals using specific flags from the Lifecycle Manager.
-This ensures that the Kyma CR is periodically reprocessed, allowing the controller to detect and apply any changes that may have occurred during that time.
-Additionally, several watch mechanisms have been implemented, enabling the controller to requeue Kyma CRs when certain events occur.
+The `Kyma` CR is requeued at set intervals using specific flags from Lifecycle Manager.
+The requeuing ensures that the Kyma CR is periodically reprocessed, allowing the controller to detect and apply any changes that may have occurred during that time.
+Additionally, several watch mechanisms are implemented, enabling the controller to requeue Kyma CRs when certain events occur.

-These watches monitor `Kyma`, `Secret`, `Manifest`, and `ModuleReleaseMeta` CRs, ensuring that the relevant Kyma CRs are requeued whenever these CRs are created, updated, or deleted.
-In particular, the watch mechanism for `ModuleReleaseMeta` CRs has a [dedicated implementation](../../internal/watch/modulereleasemeta_change.go).
-This ensures that any Kyma CRs using a module in a channel affected by the `ModuleReleaseMeta` CR are requeued as needed.
+These watch mechanisms monitor Kyma, Secret, Manifest, and ModuleReleaseMeta CRs, ensuring that the relevant Kyma CRs are requeued whenever these CRs are created, updated, or deleted.
+Additionally, the watch mechanism for ModuleReleaseMeta CRs has a [dedicated implementation](../../internal/watch/modulereleasemeta_change.go), which ensures that all Kyma CRs using a module in a channel affected by the ModuleReleaseMeta CR are requeued as needed.

 ## Mandatory Modules Controllers